Recycling Bin Audit FAQs

 Specific details such as product type/brand or personal information will not be collected.
 For example, a pizza box that has grease on it will be recorded as “food contamination.”

 No!
-Bin auditors will check for contamination by opening the lid of the recycling bin and looking for the presence of contamination.
+Bin checkers will check for contamination by opening the lid of a recycling bin and looking for the presence of contamination.
 Bin checkers will not sort through any recycling or trash.